-Local taxes, i.e., sales and property, remain the largest sources of City generated revenues, which is projected to generate \$40.8 million for the City over the forecast period.
-These revenues are followed by licenses and permits, (see Figures 1 and 2) which generate approximately \$3.4 million for the City over the forecast period.
+Local Sales Taxes remain the largest source of City generated revenues, which is projected to generate \$53.6 million for the City over the forecast period.
+Sales Tax revenues are followed by property tax and charges for services, which generate approximately \$6.6 million and \$5.7 million, respectively, for the City over the forecast period.(see Figures 1 and 2)

-Property tax levy is restricted to a 2% increase annually, plus allowance for new construction.
-The City of Casa Grande's primary property tax revenues reflect levies of \$4.93 million at a rate of 0.9643, through a truth and taxation the rate rains the same as FY23.
-In FY24, the City boasted new construction value of \$18.9 million.
-This forecast anticipates growth in property tax levies at a minimal rate of 6.63%.
-This is due mainly to the City's historically low property tax rates despite the anticipated increase in housing values along with value of new construction.
+Primary property tax levy is restricted to a 2% increase annually, plus allowance for new construction.
+The City of Casa Grande's primary property tax revenues reflect levies of \$5.9 million at a rate of 0.9643, through truth in taxation, the rate remains the same as FY24.
+In FY25, the City boasted new construction value of \$62.6 million.
+This forecast anticipates growth in property tax levies at a minimal rate of 6.13%.
+This is due mainly to the City's historically low property tax rates despite the anticipated increase in housing values along with the value of new construction.

 As previously noted, the State relies heavily on population data to determine apportionment of state shared revenues, i.e. sales, income and vehicle license taxes.
-Intergovernmental revenues and local sales taxes are the highest revenue sources for the City of Casa Grande (see Figure 3).
-State shared revenues to the City are based on the 2020 population census.
-Due to a decrease in population, the City anticipates a decrease in this revenue category based on the anticipated results of the 2020 census.
+State-shared revenues and local sales taxes are the highest revenue sources for the City of Casa Grande(see Figure 3).
+State-shared revenues for the City are based on the 2021 population census.